Pelosi moves on drug prices despite falling-out with Trump

 Although supporters of the legislation note that the CBO said only a small share of new drugs would be affected, Brady said, "One cure lost is one cure too many."

 The legislation from Pelosi, D-Calif., would authorize Medicare to negotiate prices for the costliest drugs — including insulin — using lower prices paid in other economically advanced countries as the reference point.
-The budget office says that could result in price cuts of 40% to 55% for pharmacy drugs.
+The budget office says that could result in price cuts of 40% to 55% for pharmacy drugs subject to negotiations.
 The bill would allow private insurance plans to also get Medicare's price.

 As a hammer to force companies to negotiate, Pelosi would impose steep sales taxes on the medications at issue.
 Overall, budget analysts estimated the legislation would cut industry revenues by $500 billion to $1 trillion over 10 years.
 The CBO says those numbers are preliminary.